stablekernel/aqueduct/source/docs/db/serialization.md

 Notice that the names of the keys - including relationship properties and properties of the related object - all match the names of their declared properties.

-It's important to note that "belongs to" relationships - those with `Relationship` metadata - are always returned in `asMap()` when fetching an object from the database.
+It's important to note that "belongs to" relationships - those with `Relate` metadata - are always returned in `asMap()` when fetching an object from the database.
 However, the full object is not returned - only its primary key.
 Therefore, you will get the following result:

 ```dart
 var jobQuery = new Query<Job>();